A man, his head partially in frame, sits at a desk and fills out a form. A woman sits next to him and in front of a laptop, watching him with a smile.

 Name your organization

 The first step is to choose a non-trademarked name for your organization.
-This isn’t a decision you want to rush into—your nonprofit’s name should tell others about your mission and impact.
+This isn’t a decision you want to rush into—your nonprofit’s name should clearly convey your mission and impact.

-The name can help you bring in new supporters and grow your community and a name is necessary to register the nonprofit and apply for tax-exempt status.
+The name can help you bring in new supporters and grow your community.
+A name is necessary to register the nonprofit and apply for tax-exempt status.
 Plus, changing your name down the road can be a hassle.

-Once you’ve chosen a name that represents your organization, you need to make sure it’s available.
+Once you’ve chosen a name that represents your organization, make sure it’s available.
 Check with the Secretary of State and the U.S. Department of Commerce to ensure the name hasn’t already been trademarked.

 Select a board of directors

-Your board of directors is responsible for overseeing the organization and making policy and financial decisions.
-Depending on what state you live in, you may be required to select the board of directors before registering your nonprofit.
+Your board of directors oversees the organization and makes policy and financial decisions.
+Depending on your state, you may be required to select the board of directors before registering your nonprofit.

-For your initial board members, look for individuals who believe in the mission of your nonprofit.
+For your initial board members, look for individuals who believe in your nonprofit's mission.
 They should also have a certain level of business experience to contribute.

 [Read more: How to Join the Board of a Nonprofit]